-Issue a verbal warning to prevent inappropriate behavior or for any situation that could result in a technical warning.
-BUT only one verbal warning may be issued to each team during a match.
-Note: when a team already received a technical warning or a technical foul they cannot receive a verbal warning.
+Issue a verbal warning to prevent inappropriate behaviour or for any situation that could result in a technical warning.
+Only one verbal warning may be issued to each team during a match.
+Note: When a team has already received a technical warning or a technical foul they cannot receive a verbal warning.

-- Use the time at the end of a rally to advise the players that you are issuing a verbal warning
+- Use the time at the end of a rally to advise the Players that you are issuing a verbal warning - Call all Players together at the net.
+Inform team of the verbal warning and give the reason

-- Call all players together at the net.
-Do not point out which player made the infraction unless requested by a player.
-Inform the players that the use of any further profanity will result in a technical warning or technical foul, depending on the severity.

 - Document a verbal warning on the scoresheet by marking "VW" under the TW/TF area of the offending team.
 Do not rotate the clipboard.

 - Mark on the back of the scoresheet:

 - o VW

-- o Names
+- Names

-- Game #
+- o Game#

 - o Score

-- Reason(s)
+- o Reason(s)

 - Announce "15 seconds"

 - Move to your Referee position

 - If line judges are present check each for readiness

 - At time equals T-0

-- Make sure you are in 'position'

-- Clear/stop stopwatch if active
+- Clear stopwatch

-- Call "Time in"

-- Be aware of all player readiness
+- o Be aware of all player readiness

-- Call the score
+- Call "Time in" and call the score

 - Start 10 second count